dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 mt_gene
 ```

-Output
+*Output*

 ```
 Gene: chr #1 Position: 10-122
 ```

-Let’s check the alleles—the two different versions of the gene in each chromosome of the pair:
+Let’s check the **alleles**—the two different versions of the gene in each chromosome of the pair:

 ```python